 You will need a comfortable table to work on.
 Something that is easy to keep clean and gives you enough space (we used a folding table).

-I think it will be a good idea to set your table next to a water source.
+You must set your table next to a water source.
 We set it by our well house where the garden hose can reach it.
 We had to rinse things a few times so the hose came real handy because we could move around with it.

 You’ll also need your butchering knife, a large cutting board (if you can’t cut directly on the table) and a few bowls to put the chicken legs heads and inner parts that you want to keep and the ones you don’t.